kipoi/examples/4-add-new-model/README.md

 model.tsv
 ```

-To get more information about these 'Contributing multiple very similar models with a template' paragraph in [Kipoi 0.6 release notes](https://medium.com/@zigaavsec/kipoi-0-6-release-notes-854a45bd6fdc).
+To get more information about these files, read the 'Contributing multiple very similar models with a template' paragraph in [Kipoi 0.6 release notes](https://medium.com/@zigaavsec/kipoi-0-6-release-notes-854a45bd6fdc).

-Note: use `models/keras/model.yaml` as a starting point for `model-template.yaml`.
+Note: use `models/keras/model.yaml` as a starting point for `models/multiple/model-template.yaml`.

 You can find all the links to the model under [models/multiple/README.md](models/multiple/README.md).